homes32/pebakery-docs/Commands/System/ShellExecuteDelete.md

 **Warning:**
 This command is intended for use by experienced users only.
 There is no undelete!

-Using the `Hide` action with an application that does not exit automatically when finished will cause the plugin to hang until you manually end the process.
+Using the `Hide` action with an application that does not exit automatically when finished will cause the script to hang until you manually end the process.

 ## Related